mrkomoruyi/mrkomoruyi/README.md

 At other times, you might find me learning new tools or contributing on GitHub.

-I am a strong believer that artificial intelligence can help humanity in many more ways than already utilized and so I keep an open mind and test ideas frequently.
+I am a strong believer that artificial intelligence can help humanity in many more ways than already utilized so I keep an open mind and test ideas frequently.

 You can check out some of my publicly available notebooks on [Kaggle](https://www.kaggle.com/omoruyikelvin/code)

 # Find me on other platforms 📭

 [LinkedIn](https://www.linkedin.com/in/kelvin-omoruyi/)